 Secondary, or permanent, teeth usually begin replacing primary teeth around 6 years of age.
 Permanent teeth erupt in roughly the same sequence as primary teeth.
 Usually, a permanent tooth pushes the primary tooth out as it erupts.

-Many babies drool during teething, which can cause a rash on the chin, face, or chest.
+- Drooling.
+This can cause a rash on the baby's chin, face, or chest.

-Teething may cause a mild increase in your child's temperature.
-But if the temperature is higher than 100.4°F (38°C), look for symptoms that may be related to an infection or illness.
+- A mild increase in the baby's temperature.
+If the temperature is higher than 100.4 °F (38 °C), look for symptoms that may be related to an infection or illness.
 Severe or ongoing symptoms should be closely watched and discussed with your doctor.

 When to Call a Doctor